 This fundamentally shifts the workflow:

-It reduces friction and dramatically increases the pace of execution.
+This reduces friction and dramatically increases the pace of execution.

 Commerce, content, product data, and personalization no longer live in separate lanes.